Amywow/data-collection-challenge/README.md

 ## Description

-The folder Mars_news_weather conatians three file. one of jupyter notebook called part_1_mars_news.ipynb scrapes titles and preview text from Mars news articles. while another jupyter notebook called part_2_mars_weather.ipynb scrapes and analyse Mars weather data, which exists in a table.
-The second jupyter notebook will creates a csv file called mars_data.csv.
+The folder Mars_news_weather contains three files.
+One of jupyter notebook called part_1_mars_news.ipynb scrapes titles and preview text from Mars news articles. while another jupyter notebook called part_2_mars_weather.ipynb scrapes and analyze Mars weather data, which exists in a table.
+The second jupyter notebook will create a CSV file called mars_data.csv.

 ---